 - Telemarketer/phone survey taker seeking position in hotel management

-Use LiveCareer’s Free Cover Letter Builder to Find the Best Cover Letter Qualities
+Use LiveCareer’s Cover Letter Builder to Find the Best Cover Letter Qualities

-If you’re ready to take the leap and create your own stand-out cover, try out LiveCareer’s free cover letter builder.
+If you’re ready to take the leap and create your own stand-out cover letter, try out LiveCareer’s cover letter builder.

 It offers job-specific templates tailored to the positions you’re targeting, and it provides professional business-oriented letter samples for you to emulate.
 Using phrases from the experts, you can successfully highlight your cover letter transferable skills and set yourself apart from the competition.